sakoki/Rushhour/README.md

 _Author: Koki Sasagawa, Alicia Ge_
 _Created on: 1/27/19_
+_Updated on: 2/18/2019_

 ## Project Idea

-Explore the application of dynamic regional data captured by social media to predict traffic demands to optimize Uber rides.
+Explore the application of dynamic regional data captured by social media to predict traffic conditions.

 ## Data Table